-- If you're a current engineering student who wants to change, add or remove an engineering major, submit a Change of Major Form.
+- If you're a current engineering student who wants to change, add or remove an engineering major, meet with your current academic advisor to initiate the process.

-- If you're a current student in any program who wants to add or remove an engineering minor, submit a Change of Major Form.
+- If you're a current student in any program who wants to add or remove an engineering minor, email the appropriate contact.

 If you're a current environmental design student who wants to change your specialization (major), log in to Buff Portal Advising and schedule an appointment with your current advisor.